 Masturbation, self-pleasure, is a healthy practice that is self-discovered by many kids at a young age, and having the masturbation talk is as important as having the talk about sex.

 Mothers are invincible, they work to create a memorable childhood for us growing up.
 Although during adolescence one topic that many parental figures strain from having is discussing sex.
 This conversation may be an uncomfortable one but it’s necessary to educate youths about the dos and don’ts surrounding sexual health.
 In many schools, sexual health is part of the curriculum, however, what is not being taught is the topic of masturbation.

-According to pediatrician Dr. Cynthia Robbins, the 2009 National Survey of Sexual Health and Behavior indicates data from teens are ranged from 14 to 17 where the occurrence of masturbation is high.
+According to pediatrician Dr. Cynthia Robbins, the 2009 National Survey of Sexual Health and Behavior indicates data from teens ranged from 14 to 17 where the occurrence of masturbation is high.
 According to the survey many boys masturbate at least twice a week however only 23% of girls have done that.
-At 63% younger boys masturbated and it increased to 80% when they reached seventeen years old.
+63% of younger boys masturbated and it increased to 80% when they reached seventeen years old.
 However, for girls, the percentage only raised from 43% to 58%.
 (Rochman 2011).

 In our society, it is common for boys to masturbate and have it normalized.
-For girls, it is portrayed as shameful to self-pleasure.
+For girls, it is portrayed as shameful to have self-pleasure.
 For many adults, the subject of masturbation was taboo and not really discussed.
 Mothers can be part of the change and normalize masturbation by teaching their children about it.